transloadit/uppy/website/src/docs/uppy.md

 ### `uppy.pauseAll()`

 Pause all uploads.
-Will only work if resumable upload plugin, such as [Tus](/docs/tus/), is used.
+Will only work if a resumable upload plugin, such as [Tus](/docs/tus/), is used.

 ### `uppy.resumeAll()`